syntest-framework/syntest-framework/CONTRIBUTING.md

 First off all, thank you for taking the time to contribute to this project!

-This document outlines a set of guidelines for contributing to the SynTest Framework, which is hosted in the [SynTest Framework Organization](https://github.com/syntest-framework) on GitHub.
+This document outlines a set of guidelines for contributing to the SynTest Core, which is hosted in the [SynTest Framework Organization](https://github.com/syntest-framework) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents